Physical Therapy Treatments For Benign Paroxysmal Positional Vertigo (BPPV)

 When looking for a physical therapist you’ll want to find one who can help you evaluate and treat the dizziness and imbalance you experience from your benign paroxysmal positional vertigo.

-Ideally, your physical therapist will have experience treating people with physical therapy for neurological conditions and with vestibular rehabilitation.
+Ideally, your physical therapist will have experience treating people with neurological conditions and with vestibular rehabilitation.

 When meeting with your physical therapist, try to practice describing your symptoms in detail so they can best assist you.

-Next we will discuss some of the treatments that may be used in physical therapy to help you with your BPPV.
+Next we’ll discuss some of the treatments that may be used in physical therapy to help you with your BPPV.

 How A Physical Therapist Can Diagnose and Treat BPPV | Washington DC Physical Therapists